-1. APS Points of Contact
+I. APS Points of Contact

-Any questions concerning this MY APS, must be submitted in writing by August 1, 2023 11:00 pm ET to bhaglobalmyaps@usaid.gov and specify "MY APS Questions" in the subject line.
+Any questions concerning this MY APS, must be submitted in writing to bhaglobalmyaps@usaid.gov and specify "MY APS Questions" in the subject line.

 Questions concerning a specific round should be directed to the additional awarding agency contact information provided in the relevant round.